Electric Bikes vs Regular Bikes: What’s the Difference?

 If you are new to biking or have recently taken it up after years of not riding, we understand it can be overwhelming and intimidating to get back into the sport.
-Like everything else, bicycles have changed quite a bit through time, and electric bicycles are a terrific example of that.
+Like everything else, bicycles have changed quite a bit over time, and electric bicycles are a terrific example of that.

 - Handlebars: Aventon Electric Bikes have a few important components on the handlebars.
-A large backlit LCD display which shows your speed, odometer, trips, and battery level.
+A large backlit LCD display that shows your speed, odometer, trips, and battery level.
 Additionally, control your speed with our on-demand throttle for pedal-free cruising and 5 levels of pedal assist.

 Appearance and Mechanics

+How does an electric bike work?
 The first thing you'll notice about e-bikes is that they look a lot like normal bikes.
 There is a common myth that electric bicycles are like scooters, but they are actually very similar to regular bicycles, but with an electric motor.

 The only significant difference in appearance is the inclusion of the electrical drive system.
 This includes a motor, a battery, and sometimes a display screen.
 The battery is what powers the motor, which offers assistance as you pedal, helping to propel the bicycle forward.